Stem Cell Research

 Maintenance cultures of hPSCs are usually carried out by passaging dense cultures as medium-sized aggregates (clumps) of cells instead of dissociating them to single cells before re-plating.
 This ensures that the hPSC niche is not disrupted too much during passage and over multiple passages, which could lead to genetic drift and a decrease of pluripotency.

-Improving Cell Counting & Viability Analysis in iPSC Work
+Improving Cell Counting & Viability Analysis in iPSC and ESC Work

 To ensure consistency and reproducibility in culturing stem cells, one needs to have precise methods to estimate cell concentration and viability.
 The NucleoCounter® NC-202™ automated cell counter offers a wide range of specialized assays for hPSCs in single cell suspension, in aggregates, or grown on microcarriers.
 It is easy to use, eliminates human interference and variation from the counting process and takes only 30 seconds per cell count.

 If you want to combine cell counting and viability analysis along with customized cellular stains of your choice, the NucleoCounter® NC-3000™ comes with a flexible protocol providing up to five channels of analysis of up to eight samples per slide.
 The instrument’s software (NucleoView™) produces full fluorescent image data and histograms with modifiable gate settings to give you full control over your data analysis.